SSL Certificates

 // If there is only a port.

-// i.e. The user did not provide a certificate path return a `ServerInfo` object.
+// i.e., the user did not provide a certificate path return a `ServerInfo` object.

 // This will create a normal listening socket.